haveard/llm-audit-assistant/README.md

 **Note:**
 - The UI and backend communicate via Docker Compose networking.
 The UI uses the `BACKEND_URL` environment variable, which defaults to `http://app:8000` inside Docker Compose.
 No manual changes are needed for connectivity.
-- The backend service no longer mounts the local `./app` directory as a volume.
-All code is copied into the image at build time.
-If you make code changes, re-run `docker compose up --build` to rebuild the containers.
 - For local development (not in Docker), set `BACKEND_URL` to `http://localhost:8000` in your environment or `.env` file for the UI.

 ## Running Tests